Lexus HS: 2013 facelift

 In January 2013, the Lexus HS received a facelift.
 The front receives the Lexus signature Spindle Grille first seen on the Lexus GS.
 Other changes include lowering the height by 10 mm, refined interior, and the addition of SPORT MODE on the Drive Mode Select.
 While it still retains the 2.4 L gasoline engine, the fuel economy is now 20.6 km/L, based on JC08 Mode cycle.

 Discontinuation

 In late 2011, Ward's AutoWorld reported that Lexus was discontinuing sales of the HS 250h in the U.S. A Lexus representative confirmed this in May 2012, "Production of the HS 250h ceased in January, 2012.
 Lexus continues to monitor sales for each product and we make adjustments to make sure that we meet market demand, and the discontinuation of HS was part of that adjustment.
 The ES 300h is not replacing HS in our lineup.
 It's merely part of the hybridization of many of our existing vehicles in the Toyota and Lexus lineups."

-In 2017, the HS 250h, along with the Toyota Sai, were discontinued in the Japanese domestic market and replaced by a TNGA-based ES 300h, making the debut of ES nameplate there.
+In 2017, the HS 250h, along with the Toyota Sai, were discontinued in the Japanese domestic market and replaced by a larger, TNGA-based ES 300h, making the debut of ES nameplate there as well as serving the front-wheel-drive counterpart of GS until the latter's departure in 2020.